 Adopting a barn cat can help to save the life of a cat that may not have any other options.
 However the care of a barn cat is still a responsibility.
 You will be assuming its lifelong care which may be as much as 15-20 years.
 In return for providing shelter, food, water and medical care, your barn cat will earn its keep by helping to control the rodent population in your barn.

-Due to the nature of the program, we may not have suitable cats available immediately, but will try to meet your request as soon as possible – typically 14 days.
+Please note that barn cats are available from late April to late August only.
+During this period, due to the nature of the program, we may not have suitable cats available immediately, but will try to meet your request as soon as possible – typically 14 days.
 We may recommend that you adopt a pair of cats if you have no other cats living in your barn.
 Filling out a barn cat adoption application is the first step to adoption!